Train050/InventorySystem/Sprint2.md

 TestFindItem -- Tests finding an item (empty item).
 Tests function call from http request on a user with no requested changes.
 If an error is thrown at any point during execution, the test fails.

+API Documentation
+User API

+makeUser -- creates the user based on the passed in JSON containing user information

+getUserWithID -- searches for a user based on the input ID in the database through GORM

+getUserWithUsername -- searches for a user based on the input Username in the database through GORM

+getUserWithEmail -- searches for a user based on the input Email in the database through GORM

+getAllUsers -- returns all of the tuples of all of the users in the database

+removeByUserID -- removes a user from the database by searching for the user by ID

+removeByUserEmail -- removes a user from the database by searching for the user by Email

+removeByUserUsername -- removes a user from the database by searching for the user by Username

+updateUserByID -- updates the information of the user by ID

+updateUserByUsername -- updates the user information based on the Username and JSON information

+Routing API

+makeItem -- the function creates a new item tuple in the database through GORM

+getItemWithID -- the function searches for the item in the inventory table based on ID and returns it if found

+getItemWithName -- the function searches for the item in the inventory table based on the name and returns it if found

+getItemWithDate -- the function searches for one or multiple items in inventory table based on acquired date and returns all that are found

+getFirstItemWithDate -- the function searches for the first item that has the input date in the inventory table and returns it

+getAllItems -- the function returns all of the tuples in the inventory table

+removeItemByID -- the function removes the item based on the passed in unique ID in the inventory table

+removeItemByName -- the function removes the item based on the passed in Name in the inventory table

+updateItemByID -- the function updates the item based on the ID passed through JSON

+updateItemByName -- the function updates the item based on Name passed through JSON